real world training

 This framework of national standards allows us to respond safely, work collaboratively and communicate effectively across a diverse national network of agencies responding to critical incidents.

 Hybrid Nature The power of NATIONAL Crisis Response Canines’ distance learning springs from its hybrid nature.
-Each topic area includes a blend of online courses; real world practicums for us and our canine partner in our local community; and live virtual Q+A’s with experienced responders and subject matter experts.
+Each topic area includes a blend of online courses; real world practicums for us and our canine partner in our local community; and live virtual classrooms with experienced responders and subject matter experts.

 At NATIONAL, hybrid distance learning is easily accessible online even by someone in the most remote of areas.
 It fits your schedule so you decide the day, time and duration of each session.
 And yes, it’s self-paced so you can spend more time with the concepts that challenge you, or move quickly through topics that are already well known to you.